jonathanhayes/Tweepy-Bot-Example/README.md

 search = ['!command1', !command2']

 and do different logic depending on what the trigger word is.

 # Important

 Twitter doesn't like it when you tweet the same message a lot.
 If you get a duplicate message error, you might want to change up tweet a bit each time.

+Don't attempt to use a bot that listens to all tweets.
+It won't catch everything.
+Use a search filter like the one above.
+Don't use something like this ['.','a','@','\'','this','to',':(','?','!','$']

 # Requirement